HSF/prmon/doc/ADDING_MONITORS.md

 `Imonitor.h` interface.
 Inside the `package/src` directory you will find all of the current examples and these are an excellent guide.

-## `util.h`
+## `parameter.h`

-Every monitor describes its column headers (*what* it will monitor), so add short, descriptive names for the columns you will output.
+Every monitor describes its column headers (*what* it will monitor) and the units for this parameter as a vector of `parameter` classes.
+This is a very simple class, initialised with three strings:
+- name of parameter
+- units for maximum/continuous value
+- units for average value
+If the later is an empty string it means that there is no meaningful value for the average and so nothing is output.

 ## Data Structures